onedr0p/cluster-template/README.md

 ## Machine preparation

 ### System requirements

->DRAFTING NOTE: 'System requirements' subsection added to address some FAQs.

 📍 _k3s default behaviour is that all nodes are able to run workloads, including contol nodes.
 Worker nodes are therefore optional._